 EXAMPLE: "CodeScanner 1.1, Developer Preview (en-US)"

+product property

+A toolComponent object MAY contain a property named product whose value is a localizable string (§3.5.1) containing the name of the product to which the tool component belongs.

+EXAMPLE: "product": "Example Software Corp.
+Security Scanner"

+productSuite property

+A toolComponent object MAY contain a property named productSuite whose value is a localizable string (§3.5.1) containing the name of the suite of products to which the tool component belongs.

+EXAMPLE: "productSuite": "Example Software Corp.
+Quality Tools"

 semanticVersion property

-In a log file produced by an analysis tool, a tool object MAY contain a property named semanticVersion whose value is a string containing the tool version in a format that conforms to the syntax and semantics specified by [SEMVER].
+A toolComponent object MAY contain a property named semanticVersion whose value is a string containing the tool component’s version in a format that conforms to the syntax and semantics specified by Semantic Versioning [SEMVER].

-EXAMPLE 1:

-"tool": {

-"semanticVersion": "1.1.2-beta.12"
+EXAMPLE: "semanticVersion": "1.1.2-beta.12"

-}

 NOTE 1: Semantic versions are sortable in chronological order of release.
 The presence of the semanticVersion property allows results management systems to (for example) restrict the results they display to versions newer than a specified version, or to restrict the results to a particular major version.

-A converter SHALL NOT emit the semanticVersion property.

-NOTE 2: The rationale is that an analysis tool knows whether its version string is intended to be interpreted according to SemVer.
-A converter will in general not know this, even if the tool's version string conforms to the pattern specified by SemVer.
+Unless the author of the converter knows that the version number of the tool from which it converts is intended to be interpreted according to Semantic Versioning [SEMVER], the converter SHALL NOT emit the semanticVersion property in run.tool (§3.14.6), although of course it may emit its own semanticVersion property (the one in run.conversion.tool (§3.22.2)).

 version property

-In a log file produced by an analysis tool, a tool object MAY contain a property named version whose value is a string containing the tool version in whatever format the tool natively provides.
+A toolComponent object MAY contain a property named version whose value is a string containing the tool component’s version in whatever format the component natively provides.

-A converter SHALL emit the version property.
+NOTE: Plugins are often binary files whose version can be determined; configuration files are typically text files with no embedded version information.

-fileVersion property
+dottedQuadFileVersion property

-If the operating system on which the tool runs provides a value for the file version of the tool's primary executable file, then the tool object MAY contain a property named fileVersion whose value is a string representation of that file version.
+If the operating system on which the tool runs provides a value for the file version of the tool component's primary executable file, and if that value logically consists of an ordered set of four non-negative integers, then the toolComponent object MAY contain a property named dottedQuadFileVersion whose value is a string representation of that file version in this syntax:

+dottedQuadFileVersion = non negative integer, 3*(".", non negative integer);

+where the non negative integers follow the logical order of the components of the file version.

-If the operating system does not provide such a value, the fileVersion property SHALL be absent.
+If the operating system does not provide such a value, the dottedQuadFileVersion property SHALL be absent.

-EXAMPLE: On the Windows platform, this information is available in the FILEVERSION member of the VERSIONINFO structure.
+EXAMPLE: On the Microsoft Windows® platform, this information is available in the FILEVERSION member of the VERSIONINFO structure.

+releaseDateUtc property

+A toolComponent object MAY contain a property named releaseDateUtc whose value is a string in the format specified in §3.9, specifying the UTC date (and optionally, the time) of the component’s release.

 downloadUri property

-A tool object MAY contain a property named downloadUri whose value is a string containing the absolute URI [RFC3986] from which this version of the tool can be downloaded.
+A toolComponent object MAY contain a property named downloadUri whose value is a localizable string (§3.5.1) containing the absolute URI [RFC3986] from which this version of the tool component can be downloaded.